Hallejujah123/thesis_notes/lit_review.md

 The selected metrics provide a comprehensive foundation for evaluating software quality from multiple perspectives.
 Object-oriented metrics help assess design complexity and maintainability, fault prediction metrics enable proactive defect identification, and popularity and quality metrics capture user adoption trends.
 The empirical support for these metrics highlights their effectiveness in different software engineering contexts, making them valuable tools for researchers and practitioners alike.

 The excluded metrics were omitted due to limitations such as lack of automated tooling support, high complexity, or weak empirical correlation with software quality.
 These exclusions ensure that the selected metrics provide practical and reliable insights into software maintainability, fault prediction and component popularity.

+Here’s the refined **Results and Analysis** section in MD format, with expanded tables (strengths/weaknesses), full definitions of abbreviations, and clear metric descriptions:

+---

 ## 4. Discussion